 There are many good bands in the Netherlands.
 Unfortunately, no matter how good they are, their fame often stops at the border.
 Yes, Dutch DJs have dominated the world for the last years now and George Baker’s Little Green Bag has become immortal thanks to Tarantino’s Reservoir Dogs, but can you mention five Dutch rock bands that have received long-lasting international acclaim?

 My favourite Dutch band De Staat suffers from the same problem: they are big stars in the Netherlands, Belgium and Germany, but sadly hardly anyone has heard of them outside of these countries.
-A real shame as their albums and live shows are absolutely solid and the songs go all over the place.
-They are exhaustingly energetic, absolutely crazy and even have Animal on drums!
+A real shame as their albums and live shows are absolutely solid and have such an infectious energy.

 This was just two hours before he would go completely mental during his car horn solo.